New PS Plus gift cards are a confusing mess

 In the runup to its revamped PS Plus service, Sony seemed to be pulling its PS Now and old PS Plus gift cards from stores.
 With the rush to snap up cards and stack them for discounted subscriptions, the move to whip them off retailers' shelves made sense.

 Now that the overhauled PS Plus has rolled out, the gift cards are popping up on online storefronts.
-But Sony has either done a really shoddy job, or hasn't given retailers the proper info, because this is a recipe for confusion.
+But Sony has either done a really shoddy job of it or hasn't given retailers the proper info because the listings are causing some serious confusion.
 God help any hapless parents striking out into unfamiliar gaming territory to buy one.

 ShopTo (opens in new tab) seems to have the same issue with its listings, and Sony's official website (opens in new tab) is no help.
 It simply tells you that gift cards are available to purchase, but the rest is up to you to figure out.
 Want retailer links?
 Forget it.
 This is shopping on hard mode.
 Git gud or get out.